Lawrence Berkeley National Lab's (LBNL) Engineering Division has an opening for a Controls Software Engineer to join the team.

 What You Will Do:

-Develop and deploy control system software using EPICS and associated tools for the ALS.
+Develop and deploy control system software and services using EPICS and associated tools for the ALS.

 Develop EPICS drivers for device-specific digital electronics boards which employ simple network interfaces.